 Thu-Fri, February 6-7

-Somewhere in the dark, a queer cyborg coven is performing a ritual for the future of humankind.
-Using movement, found text, and programming code, TERMINER summons the New England witch panic out of America’s colonial shadows and into the blue light of the digital age.
-From unjust trials to biased algorithms, what systems of power are harming our bodies and our planet?
-What spells might we cast to resist them?
+Somewhere in the dark, a cyborg coven is performing a ritual for the future of humankind.
+Using movement, found text, and machine learning algorithms, they summon the Salem witch panic out of America’s colonial shadows.
+Featuring an all-queer ensemble, TERMINER shines a light on contemporary systems of power, and casts a spell of resistance and repair.

-Philip Wesley Gates is a director, performance maker, and writer currently based in Pittsburgh.
-Their work uses choreographic and participatory strategies to drive action and affect outcomes.
-Philip writes about contemporary dance, teaches performance to undergraduates, and holds an MFA in Directing from Carnegie Mellon University.
+Philip Wesley Gates is a non-binary director, performance maker, and writer/scholar currently based in Pittsburgh.
+Their work draws awareness to the theatre as a collective experience, and to the web of relations between bodies, histories, and actions.
+Philip holds an MFA in Directing from Carnegie Mellon University.

 For more information on accessible seating or assistive listening devices please contact Courtney at 412-320-4610 ext.
 16 or email@example.com